material-motion/material-motion/starmap/specifications/interactions/transitions/TimeWindow.md

 }
 ```

+### Direction type

-**Direction type**: The position in a time window can move in one of two directions: forward or backward.
+The position in a time window can move in one of two directions: forward or backward.

 Define a direction type that includes both possible directions.